nachogl1/katas/README.md

 - NewBank is the name of the Bank Kata I did with Istvan as a collaborator.
 We had really nice discussions and learned a lot from each other.
 Thanks mate!
 - I added Cucumber to play with it in the Bank Kata, it was fun to be honest
+- Working on the first version of the infamous exercise 'Transverse a Binary Tree', I will keep iterating until I get something decent.
+So far I would love to make the code more readable, and avoid make the client casting everything when getting values and still leave the collection open for any type object.
+I am going to work on the three types of transversal: In order, preorder traversal and postorder traversal.